General Development Plan - Plan2040

 Sixteen community visioning meetings were held to identify the kind of place the county can and should be in the future.
 These were supplemented by two online surveys.
 The visioning process is intended to guide the development of objectives and strategies for achieving the kind of future desired by county residents.
 The strategies could include changes to zoning, county ordinances, policies and programs.
 An implementation schedule that identifies responsible parties and timing will be important to ensure that the strategies are put in place and the plan’s vision is realized.

-A 23-member Citizen Advisory Committee (CAC) has been assembled with representatives from each of the earlier Small Area Planning areas and 5 at-large members.
-The CAC will advise the Office of Planning and Zoning in the drafting of Plan2040.
-More details about the CAC are available at the Plan2040 webpage.
-The CAC meets on the first and third Wednesday of every month.
+A 23-member Citizen Advisory Committee (CAC) was assembled with representatives from each of the earlier Small Area Planning areas and 5 at-large members.
+The CAC advisee the Office of Planning and Zoning in the drafting of Plan2040.

 How Community Groups and Citizens Can Engage

-You can make a difference by tracking and engaging in the GDP process.
+You can make a difference by tracking and engaging in the Regional Planning process.
 Let your elected officials know your views, participate in public meetings and surveys, write letters to the newspapers and attend hearings.